Instructions for opponents (School of Business)

 Statement of the opponent

-The opponent(s) submit a written statement concerning the dissertation and its defence, including their recommendation as to whether the dissertation should be accepted or rejected, to the Doctoral Programme Committee within two weeks of the public examination.
+The opponent(s) submit a written statement concerning the doctoral thesis and its defence, including their recommendation as to whether the doctoral thesis should be accepted or rejected, to the Doctoral Programme Committee within two weeks of the public examination.
 The final acceptance of the thesis is decided by the Doctoral Programme Committee of the School of Business based on the statements by opponent(s).

 Travel and accommodation costs and payment for opponent duty